Dunstable: Geography

 The oldest part of the town is along the Icknield Way and Watling Street where they cross.
 These roads split the rest of the town into four quadrants which have each been developed in stages.

 The northwest quadrant started to be developed in the 19th century when the British Land Company laid out the roads around Victoria Street.
 The development of the Beecroft area began with the houses around Worthington Road; after the Second World War the borough council extended the estate up to Westfield Road with its shops, and then up to Aldbanks.
 The war-time site of the Meteorological Office, was then in Houghton Regis, where Cookfield Close and Weatherby stand.
 The site was redeveloped by George Wimpey Homes and others.
 At the north of the town there is an estate originally marketed as French's Gate Estate, and at the west of the town there is an area of houses on Lancot Hill.

 The southwest quadrant has largely been developed since the Second World War.
 There are three main estates.
 In the Lake District Estate all the streets are named after places in the Lake District and Cumbria; the estate includes a parade of shops on Langdale Road.
 It was originally called the Croft Golf Course Estate and was built by Laing Homes.
 Oldhill Down Estate around the Lowther Road shops was developed by William Old Ltd., and the Stipers Hill Estate around Seamons Close was initially created by the Land Settlement Association.

 In the southeast quadrant, the area around Great Northern Road was developed at the end of the 19th century as Englands Close Estate and Borough Farm Estate.
 The Downside Estate including the shops on Mayfield Road was planned by the borough council in 1951.

 The northeast quadrant is a mainly commercial and civic area, the result of redevelopment in the early 1960s.
 The site of Waterlow's printing works around Printers Way is now occupied by houses built in the 1990s.
 The Northfields Estate at the north of the town was completed by the borough council in 1935.

 Further east, near the boundary with Luton, there is another area that has largely been developed since the Second World War.
 To the south of Luton Road, Jeans Way was completed after the war; to the north, Poynters Estate and Hadrian Estate were built on either side of Katherine Drive, where there is a parade of shops.
 The area also includes the Woodside Estate which contains most of the factories and warehouses that still exist in Dunstable.

 Politics

-The town lies in the parliamentary constituency of South West Bedfordshire.
-Since June 2001 Leighton Buzzard based lawyer Andrew Selous of the Conservative Party has represented the constituency.
-The previous incumbent for several parliaments was Conservative backbencher David Madel.